k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_Fabric_Web_Studio_v2-1/Installation.md

 Using the default profile, 'studio', you will not need to provide the profile on the `k2space.sh` command line.
 Otherwise, you will need to enter one of the other profiles.

-### **Step 6**: Log in to K2view's Nexus Container Registry
+### **Step 6**: Log in to K2view's Container Registry

 *Prerequisite*

 Docker and its Compose extension must be running on the server to perform this step.

-Using the K2view Nexus Container Registry account provided to you, run the following command from the same directory that you have performed the git clone command - please note that you need to use sudo on some Linux systems, depending on your permissions:
+Using the K2view Container Registry account provided to you, run the following command from the same directory that you have performed the git clone command - please note that you need to use sudo on some Linux systems, depending on your permissions:

 ```bash
 docker login -u [YourAccount] https://docker.share.cloud.k2view.com